 Not all days are equal when you’re shopping at a discount retailer.
 Ask the manager or sales associate which days your favorite Ross or T.J.
 Maxx location does markdowns or sets out new inventory.
 Those days are the best times to shop because you’ll have first crack at newly marked-down items.
 We’ve heard that Mondays are the best days to shop at Ross and T.J.
 Maxx, and Fridays are the best for Marshalls, but it will really depend on your local store.

-Seniors ages 55+ should join Ross’s free Every Tuesday Club and make a point to shop midweek.
-They will receive 10 percent off every purchase made on a Tuesday.
+Shoppers ages 55+ should sign up in-store to join Ross’s free Every Tuesday Club.
+They’ll receive 10% off every purchase made on a Tuesday.

 Most discount department stores hold big sales in January and July once the Christmas and Fourth of July holidays have passed.
 You can score even greater bargains during these sales events.